Looking for an INDMoney review?

 I was happy with the new discovery and started exploring them one by one, to find a perfect solution for myself.
 Something, that could be a better and cheaper solution than my existing solution.

 Of all the solutions, I found Goalwise to be perfect, but it offered support via chat only.
-I found having on-call advisor is an important feature for me, and something most of the platforms were not offering.
+I found having an on-call advisor is an important feature for me, and something most of the platforms were not offering.

 This is when a friend of mine told me about INDWealth.
 The website looked different from any other investment management platform that I have used before, and out of curiosity, I created a free account.
 I imported my mutual fund portfolio, connected with my Zerodha account, and within minutes, my free account was set up on INDWealth.